P-22: Film and television

 P-22's highway journey was parodied in an easter egg in season 4 episode 6 of the television show Bojack Horseman.
 He was also featured in a clue on the game show Jeopardy! in 2022.
 P-22 was mentioned in the Hulu original series, This Fool.
 When the main character Julio Lopez is taken for an unwanted hiking trip by his ex-girlfriend Maggie, he worries that they will be devoured by P-22.
 The mountain lion later appears instead to menace a happy couple who has just gotten engaged.
+A memorial dedication was included at the end of the season 2 premiere episode The Rooster.

 Playwright Amy Raasch portrays P-22 in her recurring one-woman stage production The Animal Monologues.